On martingale measures and pricing for continuous bond-stock market with stochastic bond: Model setting

-Note that if equation (\ref{B}) is replaced by \baa \frac{dB}{dt}(t)=B(t)r(t),\eaa (\ref{Bd}), then equations (\ref{S}),(\ref{Bd}) form a stock-bond model with $B(t)$ representing the price of a risk-free asset: bond or a cash account.
-Equation (\ref{B}) represents a generalization of (\ref{Bd}).
-One can say that equation (\ref{B}) represents a modification of equations (\ref{B}) for a risk-free asset that takes into account possibility of stochastic disturbances in the return rate.
-In this setting, $B(t)$ is not a risk-free asset.
-However, if the processes $\rho(t)$ and $\w\rho(t)$ are small in some norm, then (\ref{B}) can be considered as the equation for bond prices with small deviations.
+We consider this model as an extension of the classical bond and stock market model, where a bond with the price $B(t)$ is used as a num\'eraire, and its price evolves as \baa \frac{dB}{dt}(t)=\a(t)B(t).\eaa Equation (\ref{B}) for stochastic num\'eraire is a generalization of (\ref{Bd}); one may say that equation (\ref{B}) represents a modification of equation for a risk-free asset that takes into account possibility of stochastic disturbances in the return rate.
+In this setting, $B(t)$ is not exactly a risk-free asset.
+However, if the processes $\rho(t)$ and $\w\rho(t)$ are small in some norm, then (\ref{B}) can be considered as the equation for the money market account with small deviations (see an example in Section \ref{SecRep} below).
 In particular, the conditions on the coefficients imposed below allow the case where $\rho(t)\equiv \w\rho(t)=\e$ for an arbitrarily small $\e>0$.
-In Section \ref{secE}, it is shown that the presence of arbitrarily small deviations in (\ref{B}) changes dramatically the properties of the market model.
+We show below that the presence of arbitrarily small deviations in (\ref{B}) changes dramatically the properties of the market model (see Section \ref{secE}).